 The Child Engaging in Bullying Behaviour

-Children, who bully, have often been bullied themselves and suffered considerable disruption in their own lives.
+Children who bully other children have often been bullied themselves and may have experienced considerable disruption in their own lives.
 The bullying behaviour may occur because the child is unhappy, jealous or lacking in confidence.

 Work with children who bully should recognise that they are likely to have significant needs themselves.